 Note: The IRS states that people making over $150,000 a year need to pay 110% of the previous year’s obligation before they will waive the underpayment penalty.

-The other way, which is great if you really don’t have a good starting point from last year, is to use a tax calculator to estimate what you expect to earn this year.
+The other way, which is great if you really don’t have a good starting point from last year or just opened for business, is to use a tax calculator to estimate what you expect to earn this year.
 Plug it into an income tax calculation program, along with your expected deductions and credits, and you will get a number that you can use.
+If it helps, you can use the numbers from a similar business in industry to make projected estimates.

 You can calculate your self-employment tax by multiplying your total taxable income by 92.5%, which is considered the self-employment taxable income.
 You then multiply this number by 15.3%, the self-employment tax rate, to get your self-employment tax obligation.